-- 100% of the securities in the portfolio as of 31 December 2023 (excluding bonds and other debt securities issued by public or quasi-public issuers and cash held on an ancillary basis) have been subject to external and internal ESG analysis. - None of the Sub-Fund's long positions has violated the Sub-Fund's exclusion policies. - Long portfolio ESG risk rating < Investment universe ESG risk rating: the annual weighted average of the ESG risk ratings of the long equity portfolio is equal to 19.5 whereas that of the investment universe (defined as the global equity, with an emphasis on Europe) is equal to 21.4 (Source: Sustainalytics scoring). - Proportion of the long portfolio with an ESG risk rating above 30 < to 15%: The annual average proportion of securities in the long equity portfolio with an ESG risk rating above 30 (as attributed by Sustainalytics) is equal to 1.9%.
+- 100% of the securities in the portfolio as of 31 December 2023 (excluding bonds and other debt securities issued by public or quasi-public issuers and cash held on an ancillary basis) have been subject to external and internal ESG analysis. - None of the Sub-Fund's positions has violated the Sub-Fund's exclusion policies. - Portfolio ESG risk rating < Benchmark ESG risk rating: the annual weighted average of the ESG risk ratings of the equity portfolio is equal to 20.0 whereas that of the Benchmark (MSCI Europe Index) is equal to 20.3 (Source: Sustainalytics scoring). - Proportion of the portfolio with an ESG risk rating above 30 < to 15%: The annual average proportion of securities in the equity portfolio with an ESG risk rating above 30 (as attributed by Sustainalytics) is equal to 5.7%. - Better ESG rating of the portfolio on 2 Indicators: The portfolio's rating on the Freedom of association policy indicator is equal to 88.2, whereas that of the investment universe (essentially the European equity market) is equal to 75.9 (Source: Sustainalytics rating on Human Capital issue);